-where $\tilde{h}$ is Fourier amplitude of GW strain, $h$, and $\Delta f$ is the smallest frequency width of the Fourier transform, i.e., the inverse of the integration time for the Fourier transform.
+where $\tilde{h}$ is the Fourier amplitude of the GW strain, $h$, and $\Delta f$ is the smallest frequency width of the Fourier transform, i.e., the inverse of the integration time for the Fourier transform.
 The $h_R$ and $h_L$ are the right-handed and left-handed polarization modes, which are defined by $h_R = (h_+-ih_{\times})/\sqrt{2}$ and $h_L = (h_++ih_{\times})/\sqrt{2}$.
-The Stokes I parameter indicates the total power spectrum, while the Stokes V parameter means the power spectrum of the difference between its clockwise circularly polarized component and counter-clockwise one.
-For discussion of detectability of these modes, it is convenient to define the characteristic GW strain for the $I$-mode and $V$-mode,
+The Stokes I parameter indicates the total power spectrum, while the Stokes V parameter represents the power spectrum of the difference between its clockwise circularly polarized component and counterclockwise one.
+For the discussion of the detectability of these modes, it is convenient to define the characteristic GW strain for the $I$ and $V$ modes,

-These quantities are defined so that $h_{\rm{char},\it{I}}$ become identical to the well-known characteristic GW strain \citep{Shibagaki21}.
+These quantities are defined so that $h_{\rm{char},\it{I}}$ becomes identical to the well-known characteristic GW strain \citep{Shibagaki21}.

-To perform time-frequency analysis of these modes, we perform short-Fourier transform for GW strain with the Hann window:
+To perform time-frequency analysis of these modes, we perform a short-time Fourier transform of the GW strain with the Hann window: